confluentinc/event-streaming-patterns/docs/event-processing/event-processing-application.md

 ## References
 * The [Event Streaming Platform](../event-stream/event-streaming-platform.md) pattern provides a higher-level overview of how Event Processing Applications are used across the Event Streaming Platform.
-* The tutorial [How to join a stream and a lookup table](https://kafka-tutorials.confluent.io/join-a-stream-to-a-table/ksql.html) provides a step-by-step example of event processing using SQL.
+* The tutorial [How to join two streams of data with Apache Flink® SQL](https://developer.confluent.io/confluent-tutorials/joining-stream-stream/flinksql/) provides a step-by-step example of event processing using SQL.
-* The tutorial [How to sum a stream of events](https://kafka-tutorials.confluent.io/create-stateful-aggregation-sum/ksql.html) shows how to apply an aggregate function over an [Event Stream](../event-stream/event-stream.md).
+* The tutorial [How to compute the sum of a field with Kafka Streams](https://developer.confluent.io/confluent-tutorials/aggregating-sum/kstreams/) shows how to apply an aggregate function over an [Event Stream](../event-stream/event-stream.md).